Horbenkodev/hugo-blog/content/posts/how-much-does-it-cost-to-develop-an-app-for-healthcare/index.md

 ---
 title: How Much Does It Cost to Develop an App for Healthcare?
+draft: false
-publishDate: '2022-02-23T00:00:00Z'
+publishDate: 2022-02-23T00:00:00Z
-authors:
-- vadim-kondratiev
+image: Cost-to-build-a-healthcare-app.jpg
+og_image: Infographic_healthcare_app_cost.png
 description: It takes the time and skills of a whole team of specialists to develop a healthcare app.
 Find all you need to know before building a health app, including many aspects that can affect its cost.
-image: Cost-to-build-a-healthcare-app.jpg
-og_image: Infographic_healthcare_app_cost.png
 promote:
   promote: false
 top: false
-draft: true
+authors:
+  - vadim-kondratiev
+categories: []
 industries:
   - healthcare
-categories: []
 ---
 Usually, it’s the cost of custom development that interests entrepreneurs the most.
 It takes the time and skills of a whole team of specialists to develop a healthcare app, be it a fitness tracker or an EMR system.
 Below, you’ll find all you need to know before building a health app, including many aspects that can affect its cost.